gtsagkatakis/CYGNSS_uncertainty/README.md

 the performance in terms of both retrieval accuracy and associated uncertainty.
 Furthermore, using noisy observations, we experimentally demonstrate the impact of input noise on the prediction uncertainty.

+## Acknowledgments

+This work was supported by the [TITAN](https://spl.ics.forth.gr/titan/) ERA Chair project (contract no. 101086741) within the Horizon Europe Framework Program of the European Commission, and by NASA grant number 80NSSC18K0704 with the University of Southern California.

 ## Citation

 If you use this code or find our work useful in your research, please consider citing [our paper](https://ieeexplore.ieee.org/abstract/document/10642241):